curlysemi/wittgenstein/README.md

 It was first a simple generator of indentions for plaintext files and then I decided I wanted to be able to generate Markdown files.
 Since Markdown supports HTML, the way Wittgenstein works _for Markdown_ is to simply generate HTML tags and let CSS handle the numbering.
 (Since I added support for Markdown _after_ I had figured out the more-straightforward indention logic for plaintext (which didn't actually require me to do any lookaheads or lookbacks), the logic I added for handling nested HTML tags is confusing as heck — but it works.)

+Apparently, GitHub doesn't support `<styles>` in Markdown, so the numbering appears incorrect there. 😭

 There's still support for the plain, indention-based numbering.
 I'm leaving the HTML mode as the default because it is more impressive.